2018-usfca-biol-422-fall/kailiedelacruz-06_HW_pipelines_and_BLAST/README.md

 bioawk -c fastx '{print ">"$name"\n"$seq}' data/trimmed/filename.trim.fastq
 ```

 12. Add code to use `blastn` to search for the top match of each sequence against the `nt` database.
 The following command will output a csv file called `blast_results.csv` with one row for each query sequence in `query_seqs.fasta`.
 I recommend you put this in a for loop as well, so you can BLAST each of the different samples files without having to write out the code manually. *If you don't change the `-out` parameter before running this on different files, it will overwrite the output.* I would recommend having these `csv` files get stored in a subdirectory in the `output` folder.
 This step may take many hours to run, and so it is essential that you do it inside of a `tmux` session.
-You may want to test this once to make sure it works on a single file, and then you can leave it to run overnight.
+You may want to test this once to make sure it works on a single file, and then you can leave it to run overnight on all the files.

 ```
 # options and what they're for: